 According to a new report from the news channel Bloomberg, a lot has happened at Samsung - the problem device Galaxy Fold is now supposed to work flawlessly.

-In February, Samsung introduced the Samsung Galaxy Fold folding smartphone - the world's first is said to cost a whopping $2,000.
-The device has a 4.6" external display - when the smartphone is opened, the user can enjoy a total of 7.3" OLED screen.
-Inside is an eight-core processor - a whopping 12 GB RAM and 512 GB storage capacity - actually a high-end smartphone if it weren't for the problem with the display.
-According to the Bloomberg report, the smartphone manufacturer is now in the "final phase" of producing a market-ready version of the foldable Samsung Galaxy Fold.
-However, the news channel was unable to find out a launch date.
-The South Korean company originally wanted to launch its $1,980 foldable smartphone on April 26th.
+In February, Samsung unveiled the folding smartphone Samsung Galaxy Fold – a world first, expected to cost a whopping $2,000.
+The device features a 4.6" external display – but when opened, users are treated to a 7.3" OLED screen.
+Inside lies an eight-core processor, a whopping 12 GB of RAM, and 512 GB of storage – a high-end smartphone if it weren't for the display issue.
+According to a Bloomberg report, the smartphone manufacturer is now in the "final stages" of producing a market-ready version of the foldable Samsung Galaxy Fold.
+However, the news outlet was unable to ascertain a launch date.
+The South Korean company originally planned to launch its $1,980 foldable smartphone on April 26th.

 A performance in August possible